-My advice is to order the 21.5-inch iMac with whatever RAM you're going to need, and suffer with Apple's still RAM price penalty.
+So order the 21.5-inch iMac with whatever RAM you're going to need.
 On the 27-inch iMac, buy it stock, and shop around - you'll be able to do much better than Apple's price from reputable RAM vendors that sell Mac-compatible products.

-1 TB of hard disk storage comes standard on all iMac configurations.
+1 TB of hard disk storage comes standard on all iMac configurations except the low-end 21.5-inch model (500 GB) and the $2,499 5K iMac (1 TB Fusion Drive).
 Two different types of hard disks are used on the different models: 21.5-inch iMacs get a 5400 RPM disk, while the 27-inch models get a higher-performance 7200 RPM disk.
 A hard disk spins around a central spindle just like the tire on the car.
 The difference in rotational speed means the faster drive can read and write data that much faster.

 Storage options on the 21.5-inch iMac include a 1 TB Fusion Drive or a 256 GB flash drive, each for $200; or a 512 GB flash drive for $500.
 Any way you slice it, you're going to pay more for the same or less space — albeit much faster.

 Options on the 27-inch iMac are a bit different: you can get a 3 TB 7200 hard drive for $150; a 1 TB Fusion Drive for $200 or a 3 TB Fusion Drive for $350; a 256 GB flash drive for $200, 512 GB fiash drive for $500 more, or take it all the way to 1 TB of flash storage for a very steep $1,000.